KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/2add.md

 1. Let's create a new file by using the command line.
-Type `echo My favorite cocktail is > cocktails.txt` <i class="fa fa-share fa-rotate-180"></i>.
+Type `echo My favorite drink is > cocktails.txt` <i class="fa fa-share fa-rotate-180"></i>.
    ```
 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/VersionControl/MyFirstRepo (master)]
 **[delimiter λ ]**[command echo My favorite cocktail is > cocktails.txt]
    ```
    {% hint style='tip' %}
 Your terminal may have changed when you created a new file.
-Mac users may see a yellow x appear and Cmder users may see the color of '(master)' branch name change.
+Mac users may see a yellow X appear and Cmder users may see the color of '(master)' branch name change.
 This is a way your terminal helps you keep track of changes in your git repository.
    {% endhint %}

-1. Let's check out the status again.
+1. Let's check out the git status again.
 This time the terminal lists _cocktails.txt_ as an untracked file.
    ```
 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/VersionControl/MyFirstRepo (master)]